What to Drink Instead of Alcohol: Beyond the AF Aisle

 In the UK, the temperance movement drove early soft drink innovation.
 Vimto launched in Manchester in 1908 as a temperance cordial.
 Dandelion and burdock, sarsaparilla, and cream soda all emerged from temperance bars offering alternatives to alcohol.

 The health reality: Modern soft drinks are essentially sugar delivery systems.
-A 330ml can of cola contains about 35g of sugar, exceeding the entire daily recommended limit.
+A can of cola can contain as much as nine cubes of sugar, more than the recommended daily limit for adults.
 The links to obesity, type 2 diabetes, and dental problems are well-established.
 Diet versions avoid sugar but bring their own controversies around artificial sweeteners.

 When they work: Mixers for AF spirits, occasional treats, nostalgic indulgence.
 Not as daily hydration.